unpc2026/diaryasprogrammer/README.md

    * Identify precisely which definition or inference is flawed.
    * Explain why it is flawed.
-   * Repair the model before proceeding.
+   * Repair the model.

-Do not introduce any new conceptual material before evaluation is complete.

 Avoid excessive micro-check interruptions.

+🔧 **Acceptance criterion**

+A unit is considered validated if I correctly answer most reasoning questions and successfully complete at least one prediction task.

 ---